If you could have your dream quiver, Kaestle’s got you covered.

 Skins: I prefer the Pomoca Race Pro 2.0 in 59mm and 62mm widths.

 Review: This kit feels effortless on the up.
 Its low weight per foot and the frictionless range of motion in the Alien 3.0 are a dream for moving fast.
-I however am not fast, so therefore appreciate having less weight even more so, as I’m on the hill longer than others on every lap.
+I however am not fast, so, therefore, appreciate having less weight even more so, as I’m on the hill longer than others on every lap.
 On the descent, this is a system for skiers.
 This ski carves and is super predictable at speed for a race ski.
 The dual carbon layer construction adds so much stability it feels like you’re on a much bigger ski.
 Turn initiation is as smooth as an alpine ski and the edge grip is very powerful.
-The only issue is that you can lay this ski so far over on edge that you boot out.
+The only issue is that you can lay this ski so far over on the edge that you boot out.
 Overall, I’ve tried other skis in this category and this is far and away my favorite.

 Summary: Ultralight and easy on the up.
 Skis extremely well for a race kit.